-COUNT I (VIOLATION OF EQUAL PROTECTION FOR RELIGION ACT W. Va.
+(VIOLATION OF EQUAL PROTECTION FOR RELIGION ACT W. Va.
 Code § 35-1A-1)

-The CVL Substantially Burdens Plaintiff's Religious Beliefs to Not Vaccinate A.G. and Is Not the Least Restrictive Means of Furthering a Compelling State Interest
+The CVL Substantially Burdens Plaintiffs' Religious Beliefs to Not Vaccinate Their Children and Is Not the Least Restrictive Means of Furthering a Compelling State Interest

-122. Plaintiff incorporates the allegations in the foregoing paragraphs as if set forth fully herein.

-123. The EPRA, W. Va.
-Code § 35-1A-1, provides in relevant part: "(a) Notwithstanding any other provision of law, no state action may: (1) Substantially burden a person's exercise of religion unless applying the burden to that person's exercise of religion in a particular situation is essential to further a compelling governmental interest; and is the least restrictive means of furthering that compelling governmental interest; nor (2) Treat religious conduct more restrictively than any conduct of reasonably comparable risk; nor (3) Treat religious conduct more restrictively than comparable conduct because of alleged economic need or benefit."

-124. It also provides that "(b) (1) A person whose exercise of religion has been substantially burdened, or is likely to be substantially burdened, in violation of this article may assert such violation or impending violation, including against the state or its political subdivisions, as a claim or as a defense in any judicial or administrative proceeding: Provided, That relief is limited to injunctive or declaratory relief and reimbursement of costs and reasonable attorney fees."

-125. Defendants' State actions enforcing the CVL against Plaintiff, including refusing to recognize religious exemptions from the CVL while simultaneously recognizing medical exemptions and allowing other exceptions and non-compliance, refusing to honor A.G.'s valid religious exemption from the State Health Department, and not following Governor Morrisey's Executive Order 7-25, also substantially burden Plaintiff's exercise of her religion to not vaccinate A.G., and do so in a manner that is not essential to further a compelling State interest and is not the least restrictive means of furthering any alleged compelling State interest, which violate W. Va.
+- 158. Plaintiffs incorporate the allegations in the foregoing paragraphs as if set forth fully herein. - any other provision of law, no state action may: (1) Substantially burden a person's exercise of religion unless applying the burden to that person's exercise of religion in a particular situation is essential to further a compelling governmental interest; and is the least restrictive means of furthering that compelling governmental interest; nor (2) Treat religious conduct more restrictively than any conduct of reasonably comparable risk; nor (3) Treat religious conduct more restrictively than comparable conduct because of alleged economic need or benefit." - 160.
+It also provides: A person whose exercise of religion has been substantially burdened, or is likely to be substantially burdened, in violation of this article may assert such violation or impending violation, including against the state or its political subdivisions, as a claim or as a defense in any judicial or administrative proceeding: Provided, That relief is limited to injunctive or declaratory relief and reimbursement of costs and reasonable attorney fees."
+Id. at (b)(1). - 161.
+Defendants' State actions enforcing the CVL against Plaintiffs, including refusing to recognize religious exemptions from the CVL while simultaneously recognizing medical exemptions and allowing other exceptions and non-compliance, refusing to honor Plaintiffs' children's valid religious exemptions from the State Health Department, and not following Governor Morrisey's Executive Order 7-25, also substantially burden Plaintiffs' exercise of their religion to not vaccinate their children, and do so in a manner that is not essential to further a compelling State interest and is not the least restrictive means of furthering any alleged compelling State interest, which violates W. Va.
 Code § 35-1A-1(a)(1).

-126. Defendants' State actions enforcing the CVL against Plaintiff, including refusing to recognize religious exemptions from the CVL, refusing to honor A.G.'s valid religious exemption from the State Health Department, and not following Governor Morrisey's Executive Order 7-25, treat Plaintiff's religious conduct to not vaccinate A.G. more restrictively than any conduct of reasonably comparable risk, such as the State allowing other students medical exemptions and other exceptions including non-compliance from the CVL, which violate W. Va.
-Code § 35-1A-1(a)(2).

-127. Courts are instructed to not inquire into the validity or plausibility of a person's beliefs; instead, the task is to determine whether "the beliefs professed [] are sincerely held and whether they are, in [a believer's] own scheme of things, religious."
+- 162. Defendants' State actions enforcing the CVL against Plaintiffs, including refusing to recognize religious exemptions from the CVL, refusing to honor their children's valid religious exemptions from the State Health Department, and not following Governor Morrisey's Executive Order 7-25, treat Plaintiffs' religious conduct to not vaccinate their children more restrictively than any conduct of reasonably comparable risk, such as the State allowing other students medical exemptions and other exceptions including non-compliance from the CVL, which violate W. Va.
+Code § 35-1A-1(a)(2). - 163.
+Courts are instructed to not inquire into the validity or plausibility of a person's beliefs; instead, the task is to determine whether "the beliefs professed ... are sincerely held and whether they are, in [a believer's] own scheme of things, religious."
 United States v.
 Seeger, 380 U.S. 163, 185 (1965).
 The "guarantee of free exercise is not limited to beliefs which are shared by all of the members of a religious sect."
 Thomas v.
 Review Bd. of Ind.
 Emp't Sec.
-Div., 450 U.S. 707, 715-16 (1981).

-128. Plaintiff's sincerely held religious beliefs that prohibit her from vaccinating her minor child, A.G., have been substantially burdened by Defendants.
-Plaintiff's attempts to enroll A.G. in the Raleigh County Schools with a religious exemption from the CVL were rejected.

-129. As such, Defendants have pitted Plaintiff's religious integrity against educating A.G. even though West Virginia has created a system of public education whereby it guarantees an education to every student.
-See, e.g., Pauley, 162 W. Va. at 707 (holding that "[t]he mandatory requirements of 'a thorough and efficient system of free schools' found in . . . the West Virginia
+Div., 450 U.S. 707, 715-16 (1981). - 164.
+Plaintiffs' sincerely held religious beliefs that prohibit them from vaccinating their minor children have been substantially burdened by Defendants.
+Plaintiffs' attempts to enroll their children in the Raleigh County Schools with a religious exemption from the CVL were rejected. - 165.
+As such, Defendants have pitted Plaintiffs' religious integrity against educating their children even though West Virginia has created a system of public education whereby it guarantees an education to every student.
+See, e.g., Pauley, 162 W. Va. at 707 (holding that "[t]he mandatory requirements of 'a thorough and efficient system of free schools' found in . . . the West